Most methods of getting a residence visa are forever outside your control. We can’t change factors like our country of birth and who our parents are.

 Second, I looked at the level of bureaucracy involved – or rather any lack thereof.

-The five residence visas in this article are straightforward with a crystal clear list of requirements.
+The five residence visas mentioned in this article are straightforward with a crystal clear list of requirements.
 Waiting times usually range from a few days to one month.

 Finally, I kept value for money in mind.
 Getting a long-term visa in a developed nation like the UAE or South Korea is generally more valuable than one in an emerging market.